Paris 2024: How is France securing the Olympic Games? – DW – 07/27/2024

 What are security forces looking out for?

-But it is not possible to fully secure the French rail network to prevent every act of sabotage.
-Still, a comprehensive security system quickly detects external disruptions and sets all signals to red to protect passengers — as they did on Friday.
+It's not possible to fully secure the French rail network to prevent every act of sabotage.
+But a comprehensive security system quickly detects external disruptions and sets all signals to red to protect passengers — as they did on Friday.

 This article was originally written in German.